athu1248/WorkPlus/README.md

 ## Why you may not be able to run our project!

 - As stated in our sources above, our project uses Fitbit API to retrieve the user's daily activity.
-Doing so prompts us to apply our client_ID and client secret which is unique for every user.
+Doing so prompts us to apply our client_ID and client secret which is unique for every fitbit app.
 This is used to obtain the access token to activate the API.
-But since we are not dishing out any money to host the website on a paid server, the project will not work for anyone unless they have the client_ID and client secret.
+But since we are not dishing out any money to host the website on a paid server, the project will not work for anyone unless they have their own client_ID and client secret.
 We are looking forward to publishing our website online in the near future and hopefully store all our files on a designated hosting service.